alan-turing-institute/bio-Turing-Way/pathways/README.md

 ### Run

-1. With pathways installed, you can run with `python -m pathways.main --help`
+1. With pathways installed, you can run `python -m pathways.main --help` for help.
+2. Run `python -m pathways.main pathways master` to create a new book with personas.

 ### Testing